-In 2019, Jihan embarked on a new journey by starting her own US-based online news website, Darhaya.
+In 2018, Jihan embarked on a new journey by starting her own US-based online news website, Darhaya.
 Its primary mission is to educate and enlighten the Arab people on all things America, including its political, cultural, and think-tank scenes through real-time, objective, independent, and professional reporting and opinion.
-In 2022, Jihan decided to evolve her news website into HayatWashignton to be a more broad-based media organization that covers news, training, consultation, and studies.
+In 2022, Jihan decided to evolve her news website into Hayat Washignton to be a more broad-based media organization that covers news, training, consultation, and studies.

 Jihan visited the West Bank and the Gaza Strip several times by virtue of her work, as well as on a personal level.
 She covered the Palestinian Authority’s entry into the Palestinian territories with Yasser Arafat.
 Jihan sees that the arena accommodates everyone, and that the Palestinian cause is a just humanitarian issue that requires everyone to exert efforts and energies in various fields and from different orientations, ages, and colors.
 Countries, especially the US, have the responsibility to provide real solutions.

-Jihan has a vision along with her 30+ experience to use HayatWashington not only to shed light on the suffering of the Palestinian people, especially the illegal violations committed against them, but also on the youth who succeeded in facing the challenges, foremost of which are the occupation and siege; who did not surrender to it; and became accomplished in various fields because of their determination.
-Their examples must be supported because they are role-models for many youths around the world.
+Jihan has a vision along with her 30+ years of experience to use Hayat Washington not only to shed light on the suffering of the Palestinian people- especially the illegal violations committed against them.
+Additionally Jihan intends to spotlight the Palestinian youth who refused to surrender to the challenges presented by The Occupation and became accomplished in various fields because of their determination.
+Such exemplary youth must be supported because they are role-models for youth around the world.